Cyfrin/3-passwordstore-audit/audit-data/2023-09-01-password-store-report.md

 **Description:** All data stored on-chain is visible to anyone, and can be read directly from the blockchain.
 The `PasswordStore::s_password` variable is intended to be a private variable, and only accessed through the `PasswordStore::getPassword` function, which is intended to be only called by the owner of the contract.

-However, anyone can direclty read this using any number of
+However, anyone can direclty read this using any number of off chain methodologies

 **Impact:** The password is not private.